• Home

 Feel free to add as many (or as few) eggs as you like until you’re happy with how the centerpiece looks.

-After you’ve added all the flower and the eggs, take a step back and make any final adjustments to your Easter centerpiece.
+After you’ve added all the flowers and the eggs, take a step back and make any final adjustments to your Easter centerpiece.

 Then, place it in the center of your dining table to complete your Easter table decor.